oVirt/ovirt-site/source/blog/2017-12-18-ovirt-metrics-store.html.md

 READMORE

-The solution includes self service dashboards, where users can create their own dashboard; reports; and log analysis for both the engine and VDSM logs.
+The solution includes self-service dashboards for creating your own dashboard, reports, and log analysis for both the engine and VDSM logs.

 **The Kibana dashboard**
 ![](/images/Kibana_dashboard.png)